111 Church Street

 The house serves as the home of former UI Provost and historian Michael J. Hogan and his wife.
 In 2005, the Hogans move to a new home north of Iowa City, and the house at 111 Church St. is unoccupied until 2006.

 The Office of the Provost makes house available to visiting writers, graduate students across all writing disciplines, and creative writing undergraduates as a mixed-use living, working, socializing, and learning space called “The Writers’ House.”
 Four postgraduate writing fellows move in.

 The Obermann Center for Advanced Studies moves from its longtime home on the Oakdale Campus to 111 Church St.

 Today, the building includes many of the charms that the Maxwells surely enjoyed, including two fireplaces, sloped ceilings, a screened porch, and a library with floor-to-ceiling bookshelves.
 More recent amenities include a full kitchen, complete with dishwasher and microwave, rain garden, a backyard patio, and house-wide Wi-Fi.
 There is a wheelchair accessible entrance on the west side of the building and three single-user, gender-inclusive restrooms in the house—one on the first floor and two on the second.

-In addition to the offices available each semester to seven Fellows-in-Residence, the Center has a library and conference room where other Obermann Scholars, including members of our Working Groups and the Cmiel Semester, meet.
+In addition to the offices available each semester to seven Fellows-in-Residence, the Center has a library and conference room where other Obermann Scholars, including members of our Working Groups and Interdisciplinary Research Grant groups, meet.
 These rooms can be reserved by Obermann-related groups and friends of the Center.
 To reserve these rooms, please contact Erin Hackathorn.